 Tip: Light attracts Lysmata wurdemanni larvae.
 Lure them to the corner with a flashlight or desk lamp.
 Use a 10 ml plastic syringe and 5 inches of airline host in the end to catch the larvae.
 Do not use mesh.
 Even a fine mesh can hurt the larvae.

 By putting together animals that get along in the same tank, they will all live longer and better lives.
 There are some species of fish that get along really well with the peppermint shrimp.
 Gobies, dragonets, tetras, grunts, and filefish can be great tank companions.

 As part of the care that these shrimps should have, it is important to know which animals not to include in the same tank, because this shrimp has predators.
-Some of the animals that prey on the peppermint shrimp are the wrasse, coral banded shrimp, and any fish bigger than 6 inches long.
+Some of the animals that can prey on the peppermint shrimp are Coral banded shrimp, Arrow crabs, the wrasse, and any fish bigger than 6 inches long.